The First Things I Do When Loading a New Football Manager Save

 7. Assign Staff Responsibilities

-Once you’ve entered your save the question will be; how much involved do I need/want to be in order to work towards my intentions.
+Once you’ve entered your save the question will be; how much involvement do I need/want to be in order to work towards my intentions.
 Will you need to be a hands-on manager in order to create the club according to your premises or can you delegate some control of the daily running of the club?

 The staff responsibility area has seen a major update for FM20 according to the features reveal, which I will take a closer look at once FM20 has been released, but for now the questions for you might be; do I need to take control of transfers and training to achieve my goals and work alongside the club visions?